-Comeback-king Vikings set NFL rally record in win vs. Colts
+Comeback king Vikings set NFL rally record in win vs. Colts

 “When you have chances to put people away, we’ve got to do a better job than we’ve done up until this point,” quarterback Matt Ryan said.

-According to Sportradar data, the Vikings became only the second team in 1,551 regular-season or playoff games since 1930 that a team trailed by 30 or more points in and won.
+According to Sportradar data, the Vikings became only the second team in 1,551 regular-season or playoff games since 1930 that a team trailed by 30 or more points in and still won.

 “Nothing fazes us.
-We showed that in Buffalo,” said cornerback Patrick Peterson, who aided a 33-30 overtime victory over the Bills on Nov.
+We showed that in Buffalo,” said Peterson, who aided a 33-30 overtime victory over the Bills on Nov.
 13 after a 17-point deficit.
 “We showed that again today.”

 The Vikings took this rally all the way to their second possession of overtime.
 Cousins hit K.J.
 Osborn — who caught the first score and had a career-high 157 yards — for 15 yards.
 He found Adam Thielen — who had the second of three fourth-quarter touchdown passes — for 21 yards.
 Then he threw to Justin Jefferson for 13 yards to move into range.